HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Conclusion

-\begin{acks} This work commenced at Ericsson Research Lab Bangalore, and most of the follow-up work was done at the International Institute of Information Technology - Bangalore.\footnote{As part of Nikunj Gupta's Master's Thesis titled --- ``Fully Cooperative Multi-Agent Reinforcement Learning".} Part of this work has taken place in the Intelligent Robot Learning (IRL) Lab at the University of Alberta, which is supported in part by research grants from the Alberta Machine Intelligence Institute (Amii), CIFAR, and NSERC.
-We also would like to thank Shahil Mawjee and anonymous reviewers for comments and suggestions on earlier versions of this paper. \end{acks}
+\begin{acks} This work commenced at Ericsson Research Lab Bangalore, and most of the follow-up work was done at the International Institute of Information Technology - Bangalore.\footnote{As part of Nikunj Gupta's Master's Thesis titled ``Fully Cooperative Multi-Agent Reinforcement Learning".} Part of this work has taken place in the Intelligent Robot Learning (IRL) Lab at the University of Alberta, which is supported in part by research grants from the Alberta Machine Intelligence Institute (Amii), CIFAR, a Canada CIFAR AI Chair, and NSERC.
+We would like to thank Laura Petrich, Shahil Mawjee and anonymous reviewers for comments and suggestions on this paper. \end{acks}